lingqingmeng/lingqingmeng.com/src/content/featured/DerivativesExchange/index.md

 Employee Options Platform.

-The platform that's the number one way to hire an engineer.
+The platform that's the number one way to hire.

-Our platform gives you flexibility and delegation power
+Our platform gives you flexibility and delegation power.

-Tracking your finances, collaborate on contracts.
+Single source of truth for tracking staffing budgets with respect to overall finances.

-One button to manage HR and payroll.
+Click One button to instantly line up a meeting with a qualified candidate.

-Designs your company to maximize team cohesiveness.
+All you have to do is show up.